 Large Industrial Service Rate

-For any customer with a peak monthly energy demand during the most recent 12 month review period of 4,000 kw or more and a load factor in excess of 55%.
+For any customer with a peak monthly energy demand during the most recent 12 month review period of 1,000 kW or more.
 Including service at one location or multiple locations through multiple meters as 13.8kv, 60 cycle, three-phase service.

 The billing demand shall be customer’s highest 15-minute demand in kW incurred during the month for which the bill is rendered.
 For multiple meter customers the highest co-incident 15 minute demand will be used.